-Investments - Investments are reported at fair value (see Note 2).
+Investments - Investments are reported at fair value (see Note 2) with the exception of hedge funds which are valued at net asset value ("NAV") as a practical expedient.
+The estimated fair value of hedge funds is determined by the investment manager utilizing the net asset valuations provided by the underlying asset's manager or through national exchange prices for securities with a readily determinable value.
+Due to the inherent uncertainty of these estimates, these values may differ from the values that would have been used had a ready market for these investments existed and the differences could be material.
 Realized gains and losses are recognized at date of disposition based on the difference between the net proceeds received and the purchased value of the investment sold, using the specific identification method.
 Unrealized gains and losses are recognized for the change in fair value between reporting periods.
 Interest and dividend income is recognized when earned.
 Investment income is included in the change in net assets without donor restrictions, unless its use is time or purpose restricted by donor stipulations or law.